Postquantum steering in scenarios with multiple characterised parties: Postquantumness certification

 \

 Notice that Thm.~\ref{thm:hasmarginal} implies that, for the case of a single Alice, certifying post-quantumness of an assemblage amounts to a single instance of a semidefinite program (SDP).
 We will leverage this in Section \ref{se:ex} to certify post-quantum assemblages.
-In general, for the case where we have more than one Alice, a certification protocol can be implemented by checking the two conditions of Thm.~\ref{thm:hasmarginal} (or actually the failure of one of them) in the following way: (i) a failure of condition 1 (that $p(\mathbf{a}|\mathbf{x})$ does not admit of a quantum realisation) using the so-called Navascu\'es-Pironio-Ac\'in (NPA) hierarchy \cite{navascues2007bounding,navascues2008convergent}, or (ii) a failure of condition 2 (the non-existence of a parent $N$-partite assemblage).
-If either of these two `failures' is obtained, then one has certified postquantum steering.
+In general, for the case where we have more than one Alice, a certification protocol can be implemented as we discuss in Sec.~\ref{se:steNPA}.